-Every time Cruise signs up for a new flick, it seems like the 53-year-old, 5'7" actor has a true death wish.
+Every time Cruise signs up for a new flick, it seems like the 50-something-year-old, 5'7" actor has a true death wish.
 According to one stunt coordinator, Cruise is so dedicated to performing his own stunts that he'll threaten to exit a project if he's not allowed to do death-defying stunts himself.
-Now that's dedication.

 The Building Climb in Mission: Impossible - Ghost Protocol (2011)

 Although he was harnessed, Tom Cruise himself definitely climbed around on the side of the world's tallest skyscraper, the Burj Khalifa building in Dubai.

 Cruise slammed into the building on numerous occasions due to the wind, but that realistic shot of Cruise sprinting down the building made it all worth it to fans.

 - 3178 VOTES

 The Rock Climbing in Mission: Impossible II (2000)

 The Underwater Sequence in Mission: Impossible - Rogue Nation (2015)

 Cruise has said that an underwater sequence he filmed in Mission: Impossible - Rogue Nation was the hardest he has ever had to do.
 It didn't involve cars or knives or guns, it involved holding his breath.